The Charlotte Pike

 James Robertson -

-(Below: Image of the original February 1793 State of North Carolina land grant to James Robertson, assignee of Mary Campbell, heir of James Campbell, a soldier in the Continental Army.
-This land was located on Barton's Creek in what would later become Dickson County, where Robertson in 1793 first erected the Cumberland Furnace Iron Works.
-As Robertson's home was located just west of Nashville at the time, there was no doubt a crude road or series of roads that led west out of Nashville, through the wilderness that lie between Nashville and these early settlements some 40 miles to the west of Nashville.
-It is likely that by as early as the 1780's, Robertson had cut the first crude path of the road that would become the Nashville - Charlotte Road, which is said to have officially been completed sometime between 1804 and 1806.)
+Below: Image of the original February 1793 State of North Carolina land grant to James Robertson, assignee of Mary Campbell, heir of James Campbell, a soldier in the Continental Army.)
+This land, situated on Barton's Creek in what would later become Dickson County, was the site where Robertson established the Cumberland Furnace Iron Works in 1793.
+At the time, Robertson’s residence lay just west of Nashville, necessitating the use of rudimentary routes extending westward through the intervening wilderness to reach these early settlements approximately forty miles distant.
+It is probable that as early as the 1780s, Robertson had cut an initial, rudimentary path that would later evolve into the Nashville–Charlotte Road, a route reported to have been completed officially between 1804 and 1806.

 ![]() |